Mario Party 2: Development and release

 Mario Party 2 was developed by Hudson Soft and published by Nintendo.
 Development was underway as of July 1999, several months after the release of the original Mario Party game.
 A playable demo of the game was unveiled at Nintendo Space World in August 1999.
 The game was 70 percent complete at that time.
 Mini-games that involve rotating the control stick, as in the original Mario Party, are not present in this installment due to potential injuries, such as blisters, from rotating the stick too quickly; this was the subject of a lawsuit in the case of the first game.

 In Japan, Mario Party 2 was released for the Nintendo 64 on December 17, 1999.
 It received a U.S. release the following month, on January 24, 2000.
 Shortly before its U.S. release, Nintendo donated copies of the game to the Latin American Youth Center.

 In Japan, Mario Party 2 was re-released in November 2010, as a downloadable Virtual Console game for the Wii.
 The following month, it was released for the Virtual Console in North America and Europe.
 In North America, Mario Party 2 was re-released as a Virtual Console game for the Wii U on December 22, 2016.

-The game was re-released on November 2, 2022, via the Nintendo Switch Online service.
+The game was re-released on November 2, 2022, via the Nintendo Classics service.